evgenyneu/evgenii.com/files/2016/08/card_experiment/index.md

 ## Card experiment

 The following program repeats the magic trick multiple times and computes its *success rate*.
 By *success* here we mean an event when magician selects the same card as did the volunteer.
-By repeating the experiment very large number of times we can estimate the probability of the success for this trick.
+By repeating the experiment a very large number of times we can estimate the probability of the success for this trick.
 View the [source code](/files/2016/08/card_experiment/the_complete_code/).

 <br>